 As a general rule, allow your small animal to get used to you and your hands over the first couple of days before picking them up.

-Domestic mice and rats rarely bite, but it’s advised to wash your hands if you’ve been handling food incase they do mistake your hands for food.
-With rats, use two hands to pick them up, with mice, one hand is acceptable.
+Domestic mice and rats rarely bite, but it’s advised to wash your hands if you’ve been handling food in case they mistake your hands for food.
+With rats, use two hands to pick them up; with mice, one hand is acceptable.

 When picking up your rabbit, use one hand to support under their chest and the other hand to support the back legs and rump.
 This is important as rabbits can kick their back legs and break their backs.
 Never pick up a rabbit by it’s ears.